Cachena

-The Cachena is a breed of triple-purpose cattle from Portugal and Galicia, Spain.
+The Cachena is an Iberian breed of small cattle, found both in northern Portugal and in the Spanish autonomous community of Galicia to the north.
+It was formerly kept principally for draught work; in the twenty-first century it is reared mostly for beef.

 In Portugal, there is also the similar but larger cattle breed known by the name, Barrosão or Barrosã.
 Cachena and Barrosã are sometimes considered variants of the same race.

-Ancestry and description
+History

 Cachena cattle were bred from brown and yellow local cattle in Northern Portugal and Galicia (Spain).

 They are light brown to yellow with dark brown nuances around the withers.
-The mucosas are unpigmented except of the dark muzzle.
+The mucosas are unpigmented, except of the dark muzzle.
 The wide and long horns are lyre-shaped.
-Cachena cattle are one of the smallest cattle breeds of the world: The height must be equal or less than 110 cm (both in cows and bulls, with the last ones, being normally taller).
-Bulls weigh around 550 kg, cows 390 kg.

-Distribution

 Cachena cattle were originally bred in the Vila Real District, an agriculturally poor district in the extreme north of Portugal, and later were exported to Galicia (Spain).
-Climate is hot and dry in summer, cold and humid in winter.
+The climate is hot and dry in summer, cold and humid in winter.
 The grounds are arduous and little fertile.
 The Cachena cattle are distributed around the low mountain range regions of the communities in the Spanish natural park Baixa Limia-Serra do Xurés in the frontier region to Portugal.
-In addition they are spread in the region around the Ourensic village Olelas and in the Portuguese Peneda-Gerês National Park.
+In addition, they are spread in the region around the Ourensic village Olelas and in the Portuguese Peneda-Gerês National Park.

+Characteristics

+In Spain, average figures for bodyweight and height at the withers are 380 kg and 117 cm for cows, and 585 kg and 122 cm for bulls.
+The cattle in Portugal are considerably smaller, with average heights of 105 cm for cows and 115 cm for bulls, with bodyweights of 350 kg and 550 kg respectively.

 Use

-Originally, Cachena cattle were a triple-purpose cattle breed, being used as a draft animal, for milk and for meat.
 Nowadays they are only used for beef production.
 The beef is known for its excellent quality.
 The Cachena cow produces a little amount of milk that is of markedly good taste because of the wild herbs of the range, quasi-perfumed.
 It is refined to the cheese named "Brandas da Cachena".
-The beef is a Portuguese Protected Designation of Origin named "Carne Cachena da Peneda".
+Some beef from the cattle may be marketed as "Carne Cachena da Peneda", which has Protected Designation of Origin status.

 Cachena is a very rustic breed, excellently adapted to its environment.
 The Cachena cattle keep well when allowed to free range.
 Their good sense of smell helps them to search for rare herbs in the bushland.
 The cows are very good mothers and treat their calves exemplarily.
 Their small height may be an adaption to the hostile environment: a small cow needs less energy and survives famines.